2014 Italian Grand Prix

 The 2014 Italian Grand Prix (formally the Formula 1 Gran Premio d'Italia 2014) was a Formula One motor race held on 7 September at the Autodromo Nazionale di Monza in Monza, Lombardy.
 It was the 13th round of the 2014 Formula One World Championship and the 65th Italian Grand Prix held as part of the series.
 Mercedes driver Lewis Hamilton won the 53-lap race from pole position.
 His teammate Nico Rosberg finished second and Williams driver Felipe Massa took third.

-Hamilton claimed the 36th pole position of his career by recording the fastest lap in qualifying but a slow start dropped him behind Rosberg.
+Before the race, Rosberg led the World Drivers' Championship and Mercedes led the World Constructors' Championship.
+Hamilton claimed the 36th pole position of his career by recording the fastest lap in the third qualifying session but a slow start dropped him behind Rosberg.
 He returned to second by lap ten and drew closer to teammate Rosberg.
-He was instructed by radio to remain at least 2 seconds behind Rosberg but opted to ignore the message and took the lead on lap 29 when Rosberg ran off the circuit.
+He was instructed by radio to remain at least 2.5 seconds behind Rosberg but opted to ignore the message and took the lead on lap 29 when Rosberg ran off the circuit.
 Hamilton maintained the lead for the rest of the race to achieve his sixth victory of the season and the 28th of his career.
 There were three lead changes among two different drivers during the course of the race.

-The result saw Hamilton lower Rosberg's lead in the World Drivers' Championship to 22 points with Daniel Ricciardo remaining in third position.
-Valtteri Bottas moved to fourth position while Fernando Alonso did not finish the race and fell to fifth.
-Mercedes increased their lead in the World Constructors' Championship to 182 points over the second-placed Red Bull.
+The result saw Hamilton lower Rosberg's lead in the World Drivers' Championship to 22 championship points with Daniel Ricciardo remaining in third position.
+Valtteri Bottas moved to fourth position while Ferrari's Fernando Alonso did not finish the race and fell to fifth.
+Mercedes increased their lead in the World Constructors' Championship to 182 championship points over the second-placed Red Bull.
 Williams overtook Ferrari for third with six races left in the season.

 Background

 The Autodromo Nazionale di Monza, where the race was held.

 The 2014 Italian Grand Prix was the 13th of the 19 round 2014 Formula One World Championship, and the 65th running of the event as part of the series.
 It was held on 7 September at the 5.793 km 11-turn Autodromo Nazionale di Monza in Monza, Lombardy.
 The drag reduction system (DRS) had two activation zones for the race: one was on the straight between the second Lesmo corner and the Ascari chicane, and the second was on the straight linking Parabolica to the Rettifilo chicane.
 Tyre supplier Pirelli brought the white-banded medium and orange-banded hard dry tyre compounds to the race.

-Before the race Mercedes driver Nico Rosberg led the World Drivers' Championship with 220 points, ahead of teammate Lewis Hamilton in second and Daniel Ricciardo in third.
-Fernando Alonso was fourth on 121 points and Valtteri Bottas was a further eleven points behind in fifth.
-Mercedes led the World Constructors' Championship with 411 points, and Red Bull were second on 254 points.
-Ferrari and Williams were third and fourth and McLaren fifth.
+Before the race Mercedes driver Nico Rosberg led the World Drivers' Championship with 220 championship points, ahead of teammate Lewis Hamilton in second and Daniel Ricciardo in third.
+Fernando Alonso was fourth with 121 championship points and Valtteri Bottas was a further 11 championship points behind in fifth.
+Mercedes led the World Constructors' Championship with 411 championship points, and Red Bull were second with 254 championship points.
+Ferrari and Williams were third and fourth and McLaren were fifth.